 Click here to view additional videos related to COVID-19.

 Please know we will not disconnect your power now because you’re having trouble making payments due to hardships caused by COVID-19.
-We’re temporarily suspending service disconnections for nonpayment and waiving late fees by request.
+We’re temporarily suspending service disconnections for nonpayment and waiving late fees.
 If you are having trouble paying your bill, we encourage you to contact our SCE Customer Contact Center to talk about a payment extension or arrangement.
 For more information, visit sce.com/billhelp.

 Unfortunately, scams targeting utility customers increase during times of uncertainty; we urge you to call us first at 1-800-655-4555 before taking any action, or if you are suspicious about any COVID-19-related emails or calls you receive from people claiming to be with SCE.
 We will never call you or email you to demand payment and threaten to disconnect your service if payment isn’t received immediately.
 Learn how to avoid COVID-19 scams.

 Visit our Outage Center to report an outage, view current outages or check the status of a planned outage in your area.
 We are working hard to reschedule or minimize the impact of critical, necessary outages, especially for vulnerable customers, businesses and other critical services that are part of the response to the outbreak.

 To help Californians who are facing economic hardships because of quarantines, taking care of family members or school and business closures, Edison International donated more than $1 million to local nonprofits whose focus is on providing critical services, food and necessities to vulnerable communities in response to COVID-19.